-The ICF Group does not have in its assets a trading portfolio that is incurred at market risk.
-With reference to the fixed-income portfolio available for sale and maturity, its totality is in euros
+The ICF Group has a residual position in interest rate derivatives for a nominal amount of 55 million euros in the trading portfolio.
+In reference to the fixed income portfolio available for sale and at maturity, it is entirely in euros.